Content Model

 └── deep-dive.md ← flat file → /articles/deep-dive

-A folder in content/ with a numeric prefix (01., 02., …) is a page folder.
-The content file inside selects the theme template — post.md renders with post.tsx, default.md uses default.tsx.
-Co-located media lives in the same folder.
+A folder with a numeric prefix (01., 02., …) is always a page folder.
+The file inside selects the theme template — post.md renders with post.tsx, default.md uses default.tsx.
+Co-located media lives in the same folder as the content file.

 Flat content files